Galapagos Islands Sharks Adventures

 Day 8

-We’ll end our week of adventures visiting the living dinosaurs, the Galapagos Giant Tortoise in the highlands of Santa Cruz, and also visit “The Twins or Los Gemelos” a stunning pair of volcanic sinkholes nestled in the lush Scalesia Cloud Forest of Santa Cruz Island.
+We’ll end our week of adventures visiting the living dinosaurs, the Galapagos Giant Tortoise in the highlands of Santa Cruz Island, and also visit “The Twins or Los Gemelos” a stunning pair of volcanic sinkholes nestled in the lush Scalesia Cloud Forest of the highlands.

-You’ll board your flight back to mainland Ecuador, where transportation will be ready to take you to your accommodation.
+You’ll fly back to mainland Ecuador.
+You’ll be taken to your accommodation.

 As you set off on your next adventure, remember that while you may be leaving Ecuador, Ecuador will never leave you.